Chaboddunamis/amoganla/content/pages/about.md

 ---
-title: About| Abdul Oganla
+title: About|Abdul Oganla
 seo:
-  title: Abdul Oganla
+  title: About|Abdul Oganla
   description: This is the about page
   extra:
     - name: 'og:type'
       value: website
       keyName: property
     - name: 'og:title'
-      value: About
+      value: About|Abdul Oganla
       keyName: property
     - name: 'og:description'
       value: This is the about page